Copywriting needs to reach your ideal client – the one person you’re hoping to motivate to buy. For example:

 How do you use this information?

 What about people who don’t know they have a problem?
 They require a lot of education.
-Often they won’t be convinced till they experience consequences first-hand.
+Often they won’t be convinced till they experience the consequences firsthand.

 In some businesses, you target the opposite end of the spectrum.
 People are comparison-shopping.
 You stay out of their way. .